EeveeMasterA/Pokemon-FireRed-Expansion/README.md

 Step 5: Press "Save Pokemon" And close PGE.

-Step 6: Open G3T and press Sort By Level for every pokemon (this is because so that they don't use Struggle).
-And close G3T

-Step 7: For Pokemon Entries, open your rom in HMA then close it.
+Step 6: For Pokemon Entries, open your rom in HMA then close it.
 Then where your rom is it should make a .toml open it in Notepad.
 Edit the amount of pokemon under data.pokemon.names. then save the file Then open HMA again and edit the entries and save.

+Step 7: If you downloaded hma's latest version, after you expanded press "utilities" then "pokedex" and then "level up move sort" once that's done.
+Every pokemon will have their move list sorted so that, they won't use only struggle in battle.

 Step 8: Use https://pastebin.com/QpnHyQpJ to add it to A-Map.